The Great Mayan March: Hiking Tour of Guatemala

-Do you like hiking, meeting people and want to discover Guatemala in a different way?
+Are you an avid hiker who enjoys meeting new people and is hoping to discover Guatemala in a unique way?
 This trip is made for you!
-Discover the majestic Lake Atitlan during a 3-day walk punctuated by nights at the inhabitant’s home.
+Discover the majestic Lake Atitlan during a 3-day hike, with local host stays.
 Climb the Pacaya volcano at nightfall to observe the lava flows and feel the warmth of the magma.
-Discover the archeological sites at sunset or in the early morning for privileged moments.
-Explore the jungle, the Caribbean coast and colonial cities.
-An active trip that will give you an authentic vision of Guatemala.
+Discover the archeological sites at sunset or in the early morning.
+Explore the jungle, the Caribbean coast and Guatemala’s colonial cities.
+An active trip that will give you an authentic vision of Guatemala!

 Length of stay: 14 days

 Kind: Hiking and Adventure Travel

 Fix: Good Physical Condition

 San Juan la Laguna